Tuesday, June 24, 2025

 German and Dutch are both languages of the West Germanic language family.
 They share many similarities in vocabulary and grammar.
 However, their phonology is quite different.
 This can be observed in the quality of the low central and back vowels.

 The phonology of German and Dutch is not identical.
 The two languages both have short and long vowels, but the low central/low back vowels are different.
-In Dutch the short and long vowels differ in vowel quality, but in German they differ in vowel quantity.
-The difference in the vowels of German is thus quantitative, but in Dutch it is qualitative.
+In Dutch the short and long low vowels differ in vowel quality, but in German they differ in vowel quantity.
+The difference in the low vowels of German is thus quantitative, but in Dutch it is qualitative.

 Sunday, February 2, 2025